Are You Looking For An Infrared Sauna In Columbia, SC?

 And sore muscles may be the main reason you head to the sauna after the gym.
 And that may be due to the substance known as brain-derived neurotrophic factor (BDNF) that’s released by your body when it experiences heat.

-Improves immune system
+Improved immune system

 Saunas may also help prevent the common cold and other viral infections, research shows.